apple2373/metapath2vec/README.md

 main reference appeared at KDD 2017: [metapath2vec: ](https://dl.acm.org/citation.cfm?id=3098036)

-## Please the author's implementation for formal experiments!!
+## Please use the author's implementation for formal experiments!!
 I just wrote this for myself in order to learn how the algorithm works.
 I haven't tested on a big network or even checked if I can reproduce the reported performance, so be careful when you use it....
 (I mean there might be a bug :) ).
 The author 's implementation is available here: https://ericdongyx.github.io/metapath2vec/m2v.html.

 ## Requirements